sagemath/trac_to_gh/Issue 2627.md

 # Issue 2627: Integer(abs(gamma(n+1))) is not always equal to factorial(n) for n a positive integer

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2627

 Original creator: ddrake